Fort Dobbs (North Carolina): Description and effectiveness

-By July 1756, Waddell had substantially completed construction on the fort.
+By October 1756, Waddell had substantially completed construction on the fort.
 Francis Brown and future governor Richard Caswell, commissioners appointed by Dobbs to inspect frontier defenses, wrote the following report to the North Carolina General Assembly on December 21, 1756:

 The commissioners generally found the defenses of the rest of the North Carolina frontier to be inadequate.
 In 1756, the North Carolina General Assembly petitioned King George II for assistance, stating that the frontier remained in a relatively defenseless state.
 The address to the king further noted that after the fall of Fort Oswego to the French and their native allies in that year, the legislators did not believe that Fort Dobbs would provide a substantial defensive advantage.
 Settlers west of the Yadkin River were subjected to regular attacks so that between 1756 and 1759, even after the construction of Fort Dobbs, the population of settlers in the area declined from approximately 1,500 to 800.

-In 1759, Waddell ordered six swivel guns for use Of Fort Dobbs.
-Oral tradition in Iredell County holds that two such swivel guns were mounted at Fort Dobbs, but evidence of the exact quantity present at the fort has not been conclusively established.
+In 1759, Waddell brought additional swivel guns for use Of Fort Dobbs.
+Oral tradition in Iredell County holds that two brass guns were mounted at Fort Dobbs, but evidence of the exact quantity present at the fort has not been conclusively established.